 NBC has an app for iPad/iPhone and Android.
 Again, lots of full episodes are available from shows like Leno, Parks & Recreation, SNL, The Office, etc. Episodes seem to be available the day after they air, which gives NBC a nice leg up on their competitors.
 Watch NBC on your PC here.

 PBS has a ton of great educational and dramatic programming streaming free on its iPhone and iPad apps and its mobile website.
 At the time of this writing full episodes from great shows like Antiques Roadshow, Masterpiece, Frontline, and PBS NewsHour were available on the app.
 The Smithsonian app for iPhone/iPad and Android also has a ton of great educational programming.
 PBS also has lots of video on their desktop site.

 That’s all of the ways to stream free TV on mobile apps from the major broadcasters.
-Fox requires a cable subscription to access their iPad/iPhone and Android apps, but their shows are available on Hulu or on the Fox site from a PC.
 Next we’ll move on to some of the more popular cable networks, in alphabetical order.

 Stream free TV with cable network apps:

 A&E has several popular cable shows that are available through its iPad, iPhone, and Android app.
 The network is known for both reality and scripted series like Duck Dynasty, Dog the Bounty Hunter, Hoarders, Storage Wars, and more.
 Some shows have current episodes available, but others only have full episodes from past seasons.
 You can also watch A&E from a PC at the desktop site.

 Discovery Channel has an iPhone/iPad and Android app that streams a select number of episodes for free.
 At the time of this writing, free full episodes were available from the following shows: Weed Country, Bering Sea Gold, and Dual Survival.
 They also have several shows and clips on their desktop website.